suyashcjoshi/influxdb3_plugins/suyashcjoshi/data-replicator/README.md

 - host: provide host URL for your InfluxDB 3 instance where you want to replicate (e.g. Cloud Serverless URL)
 - token: provide authentication token for your InfluxDB 3 instance where you want to replicate the data (e.g Cloud Serverless API token)
 - aggregate_interval: This is used to down sample data at given interval (e.g., 1m for 1-minute averages).
 Omit this for no downsampling.
-- validate: Set to true for checksum validation.

 ### 6. Enable Trigger
 ```bash